 Moises Alou was one of the last hitters to not wear batting gloves to the plate.
 To avoid crazy callouses, Alou used his own organic method: he urinated on his hands to “toughen them up.”

 Surprisingly, there is a bit of science to back his logic.
 Urine contains urea, which is frequently used in moisturizers to soften skin.
 Alou played for 17 seasons, and in 1,942 career games, had a batting average of .303 with 2,134 hits, 421 doubles, 332 home runs, and 1,287 runs batted in.
 His method must have worked but we don't plan to test it.

 A player in a slump will find any way they can to get back on track.
 Possibly no other player in history went as far as Jason Giambi - or at least they won’t admit it.

-A former Yankee and Athletic, Giambi admitted that he often put on a gold thong under his uniform pants when trying to snap out of a slump.
+A former Yankee and Athletic, Giambi admitted he'll wear a gold thong beneath his uniform when he needs to overcome a slump.
 Apparently he kept the thing in his locker during his days with the Athletics and brought it with him to New York, where teammates have tried wearing it, too.
 How does that work while wearing a cup?
 So many questions.

 Birthplace: West Covina, California, United States of America

 Curmudgeonly manager Jim Leyland, who won over 1,700 games in his career, picked up a couple less-than lovely superstitions while managing the Detroit Tigers.
 First, in 2011 he smoked a cigar at some point during one of the team's winning streaks, and decided to smoke one every day until they lost.

 He also started wearing the same baseball socks every day at some point during the streak, along with the same pair of underwear.
 “I will wear these underwear until we lose,” Leyland said.
 “I can tell you that right now.
 And they will not be washed.
 And I don't give a (expletive) who knows it.”